marcusoftnet/marcusoftnet.github.io/_posts/2024-03-11-value-and-valueable.md

 1. **Run the code and watch it fail.** This is important since you want to test your assumption that the functionality didn't exist yet.
 I've often been surprised to see tests pass at this stage, just to realize that I wrote the test badly.
 1. **Write the smallest possible implementation to make the test pass**.
 This is important since you will here validate that the test will pass if return the correct answer.
 Quite often you will here start by returning a hard-coded value.
 For the test "1+1 should be 2" we write some code that always returns 2.
 And watch the test pass.
 1. **Refactor the code**.
 This is the step where we change the code to do something intelligent in a proper way.
 It is important that we make changes to the code at this step since we now have a test that will tell us if we break anything while making the code do the right thing.
 1. **Create another test**.
-If needed, that is; if the functionality is not yet valueable, go back to 1 and start over.
+If needed, that is; if the functionality is not yet valuable, go back to 1 and start over.

 The first few iterations of your code are rarely the version that you end up with, but it has some value.
 Just like user stories.